State Sex Education Policies and Requirements at a Glance

 - Curriculum is not required to include instruction on consent.

-- Schools are required to make two attempts to receive written permission from parents or guardians for students to participate in sex education.
-If permission is not confirmed or is not denied, students will be automatically enrolled in the instruction.
-Parents may subsequently withdraw students from instruction.
-This includes elements of both an “opt-in” and an “opt-out” policy.
+- Schools are required to make two attempts to receive written permission from parents or guardians for students to participate in sex education before automatically enrolling students in the instruction.

-- Indiana has no standard regarding medically accurate sex education instruction.
+- Indiana has no regulation regarding medically accurate sex education instruction.

 Indiana Codes 20-30-5-12 and 20-34-3-17 require that schools provide instruction on acquired immunodeficiency syndrome (AIDS) and “integrate this effort to the extent possible with instruction on other dangerous communicable diseases.”
 The law states that the Department of Education must work with the Department of Health to develop AIDS prevention educational materials and make them available to school districts.
 These materials must “stress the moral aspects of abstinence from sexual activity” and “state that the best way to avoid AIDS is for young people to refrain from sexual activity until they are ready as adults to establish, in the context of marriage, a mutually faithful monogamous relationship.”

 Indiana Code 20-30-5-13 requires that, with respect to instruction on sex education and sexually transmitted diseases (STDs), accredited schools meet the following criteria:

 - Require a teacher to teach abstinence from sexual activity outside of marriage as the expected standard for all school-age children;

 - Include in the instruction that abstinence from sexual activity is the only certain way to avoid out-of-wedlock pregnancy, STDs, and other associated health problems; and

 - Include in the instruction that the best way to avoid STDs and other associated health problems is to establish a mutually faithful monogamous relationship in the context of marriage.